 Cover exposed parts of children's skin with sun cream.
 Don’t forget to cover all areas especially the face, ears, neck, nose, lips and tops of the feet.
 You should do this around 20 minutes before they go out in the sun.

-Reapply it every 2 hours while your child is outside.
-Reapply during and after swimming.
+Reapply it every 2 hours and always after playing outdoors or swimming.
 This includes 'waterproof' and 'water-resistant' sunscreen.
 Cover all exposed areas.

 Sunscreen and babies under 12 months